siwarnasri/Snippet-Library/PDF/Machine Learning.md

 <p style="padding: 10px;
               color:white;">

-              All that is gold does not glitter,Not all those who wander are lost;The old that is strong does not wither,Deep roots are not reached by the frost.
+              All that is gold does not glitter,Not all those who wander are lost;

+           The old that is strong does not wither,Deep roots are not reached by the frost.
 </p>
 </div>